-For incidents occurring at an individual site/facility, the designated departmental emergency plan coordinator, department head, or designee will implement the Building Emergency Action Plan in accordance with procedures and take actions necessary for immediate life-safety and/or life-saving requirements.
+For incidents occurring at an individual site/facility, the designated building emergency liaison, department head, or designee will implement the Building Emergency Action Plan in accordance with procedures and take actions necessary for immediate life-safety and/or life-saving requirements.
 If additional resources or capabilities are needed, a designated representative will contact the ISU Police Department.